 Because of the response to COVID-19 and stay-at-home orders, telehealth is an integral part of everyday practice for clinicians.
 The transition from bedside to “webside” manner may not be as seamless as anticipated.
 Making a good first impression with webside manner sets the tone for future visits with new and repeat patients.

-Preparing for the virtual encounter
+Preparing for the online doctor appointment encounter

 Following best practices during the encounter can help foster trusting and lasting patient-clinician rapport.
 There are several preparation steps to take prior to a patient virtual encounter to help ensure a proper introduction.

 Tell your patient a little about yourself and what to expect during the appointment.
 If you don’t start off this way, the whole appointment will feel distant.
 On the flip side, don’t end the appointment abruptly and turn off the camera.
 Make sure to leave time for questions and answers at the end of the session.